NASA’s New ‘Chainmail’ Tires Could ‘Reinvent The Wheel’ For Upcoming Mars Rovers

 As explained by Mother Nature Network, flat tires have been a major concern for NASA, especially when considering that spare tires certainly are not an option for rovers that suffer from such issues while on other planets.
 While it wasn’t a catastrophic situation for NASA, the space agency spotted some cracks earlier this year in the left middle wheel of its Curiosity rover.
 The cracks reportedly formed after Curiosity traveled for just about 10 miles over the Martian surface, and while that’s significantly beyond NASA’s expectations for the rover’s wheels, the fact that cracks formed was enough for NASA to want to develop new tire technology for the benefit of its upcoming rovers.

-Considering the importance of guarding against such forms of damage, NASA has just come up with the Shape Memory Alloy (SMA) tire, which HuffPost UKdescribed as being impervious to flats and capable of remembering and reverting to their original shape after driving through “impossibly challenging” environments.
-The latter feature on the chainmail-like tires is made possible by stoichiometric nickel titanium alloy, which was originally suggested by one of its designers as a way of avoiding dents on the tires used by NASA on its rovers.
+Considering the importance of guarding against such forms of damage, NASA has just come up with the Shape Memory Alloy (SMA) tire, which HuffPost UK described as being impervious to flats and capable of remembering and reverting to their original shape after driving through “impossibly challenging” environments.
+The latter feature on the chainmail-like tires is made possible by stoichiometric nickel-titanium alloy, which was originally suggested by one of its designers as a way of avoiding dents on the tires used by NASA on its rovers.

 Chainmail tires re-invent the wheel to get future NASA rovers rolling. #Space #Exploration #Mars2020 https://t.co/QgtuM6fmdG